Muhao-Chen/muhao-chen.github.io/_pages/professional-activities.md

 - Invited by Patterson-UTI Energy, Inc., Houston, TX, Sept.
 9, 2021
 - International Association for Shell and Spatial Structures (IASS) Annual Symposium and Spacial Structures Conference, Surrey, UK, Aug.
 23, 2021
 <!-- - Invited by Prof. Zeyang Xia,  Chinese Academy of Sciences (CAS), -->
-- Invited by Soft Robotics Research Center at Shenzhen Institutes of Advanced Technology (SIAT), Shenzhen, Jul.
+- Invited by Soft Robotics Research Center at Shenzhen Institutes of Advanced Technology (SIAT), Jul.
 2021
 <!-- - Invited by Prof. Haijun Peng,  -->
 - Invited by Department of Engineering Mechanics, Dalian University of Technology, Dalian, Jul.
 2021
 - The ASCE Earth & Space Conference, A Virtual Conference, Apr.
 19, 2021